MyProjectsMK/Wing_optimization/README.md

 <br><br>

 ## Application
 The program is dedicated to optimize an aircraft wing of any shape using gradient method.
-The goal of the optimization is to minimize drag coefficient using wingspan and standard mean chord.
+The goal of the optimization is to minimize drag coefficient using wingspan and standard mean chord as decision variables.

 ## How does it work?
 The program consists of five files: